muziejus/javascripting-english-major/0-introduction.md

 </section>
 <section id="analysis">
-## There’s a lot of “how to make a website” stuff here, but not a lot of analysis.
+## There’s a lot of “how to make a website” stuff here, but not a lot of analysis

 Correct.
 This course is not designed to teach you to be a better literary scholar.
 It teaches you how to use JavaScript in order to be a better literary